Improve Academic and Organizational Skills

 Make no mistake about it, declining grades and general disorganization can be a direct result of too much screen time.
 Hours upon hours of unchecked gaming and online activities lead to over-stimulated young minds.
 Parents often suspect this, and research has proven it.
 As a parent, if you have not seen this yet with your child that overuses digital media, you almost certainly will one day.

 The top academic concern we get from parents is: “My child is very bright.
 But since he/she has been spending so much time on their electronic device, he/she has forgotten to do homework, turn in assignments, or forgotten an assignment is due.”

-Parents need to remember: your child is not dumb, and your child is not “broken.”
+Parents need to remember: that their child is not dumb, and their child is not “broken.”
 However, habits need to be changed before your child departs for unstructured life at college or independent living.
 Below are some statics on the effect of video games on academics.

 Effect on Academics

 One study which looked into adolescent video game play found that kids who played video games spent 30% less time reading.

 The same study on effects of adolescent video game play found that kids who play video games during the week spent 34% less time doing homework.

 In one survey, 53% of college students say video games caused them to put off doing academic work.